Fat bombs are a staple on the ketogenic diet. These keto maple cinnamon fat bombs are delicious and beyond simple to whip up!

 DOES IT MATTER WHAT SHAPE THE FAT BOMBS ARE?

-- However, if you’re making these for a nice sweet treat, shape won’t matter.
+However, if you’re making these for a nice sweet treat, the shape won’t matter.

 CUSTOMIZING YOUR MAPLE CINNAMON FAT BOMBS